 Actual Costs will be the method used for CIIMAR Laboratories and Technological Platforms, CIIMAR Ecosystem Access Platform, CIIMAR Aquaculture and Animal Experimentation Platform.
 Unit of access: tank/week for aquarium, aquaculture and animal experimentation facilities, user/day for laboratories and platforms user-group.day for ecosystem access, boats, scientific dive and telemetry.
-Duration of work: Typically, a user or user-group of 1-2 users stay for 20-30 days depending on the type of work.
-A typical project consists of approx. 48 units of access for aquaria facilities, 20 units of access of Laboratories and Platforms, 3 days for ecosystem access, boat, scientific dive support and telemetry.
+Duration of work: Typically, one or two users stay for 20-30 days depending on the type of work.
+A typical project consists of approx. 48 units of access for aquaria facilities, 20 units of access of laboratories and platforms, 3 days for ecosystem access, boat, scientific dive support and telemetry.

 Expected output/deliverables for users: Users will be able to carry out their projects according to prearranged planning and they can do at least some of the analysis in situ.
 If requested, users can benefit from interaction with a local group.